 Rep. Andy Harris: The incumbent Republican, a medical doctor by trade, served as a Maryland State Senator before becoming a congressman.
 He serves on the Transportation and Infrastructure, Natural Resources and Science, Space, And Technology committees.

 Wendy Rosen: A Democrat, Rosen has experience as a business owner and says she will fight for Maryland's Main Street businesses.

 Congressional District 8

 Rep. Christopher Van Hollen (D), a longtime Kensington resident and ranking member on the House Budget Committee, touts health care, education, the environment, and open government among his top issues.
-He visited Westminster earlier this year.
+He earlier this year.

 Kenneth Timmerman, a Republican, is a long-time resident of Kensington with his wife Christina and has five children in Maryland public schools and universities.
 Timmerman writes about on defense and intelligence issues and has testified as an expert witness in terrorism trials in U.S. federal courts and before Congress.
 He was head of the Maryland Taxpayers Association and worked on the Divest Terror movement to prevent Maryland pension funds from being invested in companies doing business with terrorists.

 Same-sex Marriage: On March 1, in Maryland.
 Despite celebrations from supporters, in May, in November.
 Until then, supporters of same-sex marriage, such as Equality Maryland are mobilizing support, canvassing and holding public events.
 Groups that oppose same-sex marriage, including the Maryland Catholic Conference, are still soliciting support and fundraising.